naipaka/onepage/README.md

 This package contains the entry point of the application and is the main package of the application.

+### db_client

+This package provides a database client for the application.

+### diary

+This package provides the diary feature of the application.

 ### i18n

 This package supports the internationalization and localization of the application.
 All texts for translating the application's text are defined here.